davidmoten/rxjava2-file/README.md

 ## OSX
 Apparently the `WatchService` can be slow on OSX (see [here](https://stackoverflow.com/questions/9588737/is-java-7-watchservice-slow-for-anyone-else)).
 Note that the first example above shows how to pass a special `WatchEvent.Modifier` which some find has a beneficial effect.
 Without that the `WatchService` can take >10 seconds to detect changes to the file system.

+## Windows
+Detecting changes to files on Windows also seems problematic.
+See https://stackoverflow.com/questions/24306875/watchservice-in-windows-7-does-not-work.